Ed Burns: The Wire

 Burns was a producer, writer, and co-creator (also with Simon) of the HBO series The Wire.
-They originally set out to create a police drama loosely based on Burns' experiences working on protracted investigations of violent drug dealers using surveillance technology.
+They originally set out to create a police drama loosely based on Burns's experiences working on protracted investigations of violent drug dealers using surveillance technology.
 He had often faced frustration with the bureaucracy of the police department, which Simon equated with his own ordeals as a police reporter for The Baltimore Sun.
 Writing against the background of current events, including institutionalized corporate crime at Enron and institutional dysfunction in the Catholic Church, the show became "more of a treatise about institutions and individuals than a straight cop show."

 They chose to take The Wire to HBO because of their existing working relationship from the 2000 miniseries The Corner.
 Owing to its reputation for exploring new areas, HBO was initially dubious about including a cop drama in their lineup, but eventually agreed to produce the pilot.

 The theme of institutional dysfunction was expanded across different areas of the city as the show progressed.
 The second season focused on the death of white working class America through examination of the city ports.
 The third season "reflects on the nature of reform and reformers, and whether there is any possibility that political processes, long calcified, can mitigate the forces currently arrayed against individuals."

 Burns has called education the theme of the fourth season.
 The writing drew extensively on his experience as a teacher.
 Rather than solely focusing on the school system, the fourth season looks at schools as a porous part of the community that are affected by problems outside their boundaries.
 Burns states that education comes from many sources other than schools and that children can be educated by other means, including contact with the drug dealers they work for.

 The fifth and final season focuses on the media's coverage of crime and corruption in Baltimore, tapping into Simon's past with The Baltimore Sun.
 Burns was nominated for the Writers Guild of America Award for Best Dramatic Series at the February 2009 ceremony for his work on the fifth season.
 Simon and Burns collaborated to write the series finale, "-30-".
 The show was nominated for several Emmys and numerous other awards.